How To Combat Shoplifting, Employee Theft, and 5-Finger Discounts

 But beyond criminals and strangers shoplifting, the one problem most retailers ignore is their employees stealing from them.

-Yes, employees stealing.
+Yes, employees are stealing.

 According to the 2021 National Retail Security Survey from the National Retail Federation, retailers' average loss per employee theft incident is more than $1,500 compared to $460 per shoplifting incident.
 Half of the survey respondents reported an average dollar loss of at least $1,000 per employee theft case.